m19v/m19v.github.io/docs/tutorials/computer-science/networking.md

 - **Network-based** firewalls are positioned between two or more networks, typically between the local area network (LAN) and wide area network (WAN), their basic function being to control the flow of data between connected networks.
 They are either a software appliance running on general-purpose hardware, a hardware appliance running on special-purpose hardware, or a virtual appliance running on a virtual host controlled by a hypervisor.
 - **Host-based** firewalls are deployed directly on the host itself to control network traffic or other computing resources.
 This can be a daemon or service as a part of the operating system or an agent application for protection.

+### IDS & IPS

+**Intrusion detection systems** (IDS) and **intrusion prevention systems** (IPS) are device or software application that continually monitor a network or systems, detect and log potential incidents, take action to stop the incidents, and notify/warn security administrators.

 ## Network devices

 ### Repeater